netgen-layouts/layouts-docs/cookbook/custom_value_types.rst

 ``load`` and ``loadByRemoteId``.

-``load`` method takes the ID of the domain object and should simply return the object once loaded or throw an exception if the object could not be loaded.
+``load`` method takes the ID of the domain object and should simply return the object once loaded or null if the object could not be loaded.

-``loadByRemoteId`` method takes the remote ID of the domain object and again, should simply return the object once loaded or throw an exception if the object could not be loaded.
+``loadByRemoteId`` method takes the remote ID of the domain object and again, should simply return the object once loaded or null if the object could not be loaded.

 .. note::